How to Prepare for Pregnancy Three Months Before

-We all know that smoking, drinking and using certain drugs is a huge no-no during pregnancy and can cause detrimental problems to mom and baby.
-But here’s a short list of reasons to remind you why: premature birth, birth defects and infant death.
-If you think you cannot stop smoking, drinking or using drugs before you become pregnant, now is the time to get help from a health care provider.
+We all know that smoking and using certain drugs are huge no-nos during pregnancy and can cause detrimental problems to mom and baby, such as premature birth, congenital disabilities, and infant death.
+If you’re struggling to quit smoking or stop using drugs, now is the time to get help from a health care provider before becoming pregnant.

-Synthetic chemicals, metals, fertilizer, bug spray and even cat feces found around the home and/or at work can harm your reproductive system, making it more difficult to get pregnant.
-These toxins can also affect your partner, too.
+Synthetic chemicals, metals, fertilizer, bug spray, and even cat feces found around the home or at work can harm your reproductive system, making it more difficult to get pregnant.
+These toxins can affect your partner, too.
 Check in with your work provider about conditions and ask your doctor about what you can do to protect yourself.

 Curb the Caffeine

 If you can’t function in the morning without a skinny vanilla latte, now is the perfect time to start curbing the caffeine.
-It’s recommended that pregnant women limit their caffeine intake to less than 200mg a day—about 1 regular cup of coffee.
+It’s recommended that pregnant women limit their caffeine intake to less than 200mg a day, or about one regular cup of coffee.
 If you currently drink more than that, cutting down now will make for an easier transition.
 It’s also a good time to get acquainted with your new friend, decaf.

 Replace that cocktail with a mocktail for now.
 The CDC says that alcohol is a no-go during pregnancy or while trying to get pregnant.
 Alcohol quickly passes through the mom’s blood to the baby and can potentially cause a range of serious problems.
 Since you won’t know exactly when you’ll conceive, abstaining from alcohol altogether now is your safest move.4